-6. Related to employment: This type of demographic question can include various sub-sections such as the number of hours worked, type of job, type of employer, and other parameters like these.
-The most common classification of options is simply whether the respondent is employed or not.
+This demographic question can include various sub-sections of employment status, such as the number of hours worked, job type of employer, and other parameters.
+The most common classification of employment status options is whether or not the respondent is employed.

 - What is your current employment status?

 - Full-time employment

 Suppose respondents inform you that they’re employed.
 In that case, you can apply the skip logic feature to eliminate options that aren’t applicable and include options that might provide further insights about the participant’s employment status.

 This question type is very similar to the age demographic question.
 Question about household income depends on what you would use this information for and what detail you would want to receive these inputs.
 Here’s an example of a household income demographic question: